Pub-Craig-Researchs/G-LNN/README.md

 Most codes have been made available, for more information, please reach out to J. Ma.

-Note: please make sure that you have MathType installed or have the math font that required by mathtype when reading our article in pdf or word format; otherwise, you may encounter errors in the formulas.
+Note: please make sure that you have MathType installed or have the math font that required by MathType when reading our article in pdf or word format; otherwise, you may encounter errors in the formulas.